watsonjr/Analytical_Workflows_Fall2025/README.md

-# GEOG 463/563 | Analytical Workflows for Earth Systems Science
+# Analytical Workflows for Earth Systems Science

 Welcome to the course webpage for GEOG 463/563 at Oregon State University!
 This repository will contain all code templates, data files, and other resources for the course and is linked to our [GitHub Classroom](https://classroom.github.com/classrooms/192258322-analytical-workflows-for-earth-science-2025).